 Position of tomato on branch matters!

-One of the most interesting facts I learned is that the position of the tomato on its branch matters for flavour.
+The position of the tomato on its branch matters for flavour.
 Tomatoes grow in groups on one branch.
 The tomato closest to the main stalk of the plant actually ripens approximately one day before the tomato underneath, which ripens about one day before the one below, etc. Since these efficient growers only harvest a branch of ripe tomatoes, this means there is a slight difference in flavour between the tomatoes!
 The top one is actually slightly sweeter, than the one below!
 Even though all will become the same red colour, the flavour difference remains.

 When growing your own tomatoes, or harvesting them one by one, you won’t have this problem of course.
 You’ll always pick the ones that are ripe immediately and leave the one that aren’t ripe just yet.